-- 32.1.1.
-Disused garages and yards often occupy space between the end of long gardens within urban blocks, and are usually reached via a narrow access from the public highway. - 32.1.2.
+- Disused garages and yards often occupy space between the end of long gardens within urban blocks, and are usually reached via a narrow access from the public highway. - 33.1.2.
 In many cases such garages have fallen into disrepair as they are no longer large enough to accommodate modern cars, and can be a source of anti-social behaviour. - Planning applications which propose the replacement of existing garages or workshops will need to demonstrate these structures are no longer required.
-A parking survey may also be required. - 32.1.4.
+A parking survey may also be required. - 33.1.4.
 Where backland sites are occupied by non-residential uses, the change of use to residential will be resisted unless sufficient allowance is made within the scheme for these uses to continue.
 Where the

-- development itself will involve the temporary disruption of non-residential activities, assurance may be sought that temporary relocation of any businesses occupying the site is secured, and that provision for their return once work is completed has been made. - 32.1.5.
-The development of new homes on such sites can bring benefits to adjoining residents, including increased security. - where a site has more than one access point from the public highway it is defined as a mews rather than a garage or yard site.
+- development itself will involve the temporary disruption of non-residential activities, assurance may be sought that temporary relocation of any businesses occupying the site is secured, and that provision for their return once work is completed has been - The development of new homes on such sites can bring benefits to adjoining residents, including increased security. - from the public highway it is defined as a mews rather than a garage or yard site.
 See the appropriate section of this document for specific guidance on mews sites. - Where development is proposed within Conservation Areas, the accompanying character appraisal takes precedence and applications should demonstrate how proposals are in accordance with it.

-Fig. 170: Backland development with clustered parking and cycle stores.
+Fig. 166: Backland development with clustered parking and cycle stores.

-Fig. 171: Plan showing typical garage site at the rear of suburban block.
+Fig. 167: Plan showing typical garage site at the rear of suburban block.
 Here a single narrow route from the public highway provides access to garages at the rear of existing properties.

+3.1.8.
 New residential development on sites previously occupied by garages and yards should make adequate provision for safe access for pedestrians, including artificial lighting, even road surfaces, passive surveillance and, where necessary, sufficient width for vehicles and pedestrians to pass one another without pedestrians having to step to one side.